futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 ### Shared Data Structures

-The above PG gate APIs defined a set of data structures that are used to exchange data and status between PG and PG gate c++ implemenation.
+The above PG gate APIs defined a set of data structures that are used to exchange data and status between PG and PG gate c++ implementation.
 These data structures are defined in [pg_gate_typedefs.h](../src/k2/connector/yb/pggate/pg_gate_typedefs.h).
 But the following data structures are mapped from PG to PG gate via c/C++ template typedef.
 * [YBCPgExpr](../src/k2/postgres/src/backend/executor/ybcExpr.c) -> [PgExpr](../src/k2/connector/yb/entities/expr.h): column reference and conditions in where clause.